romiafan/romiafan/README.md

 ### Hi there, I'm Romiafan 👋

 I'm a software developer passionate about building intelligent tools and powerful APIs.
-My current focus is on integrating Generative AI into practical applications and creating software that solves real-world problems.
+My current focus is on integrating Generative AI into practical applications and creating software that solve[...]

 - 🔭 I’m currently building with the **Google Gemini API** to create smart and efficient developer tools.
 - 🌱 I’m currently learning more about **Large Language Models (LLMs)** and building scalable backend systems.